甲鉄

 Product outline

-This is a knife from our own brand, "Kotetsu."
+This is a knife from our own brand, "Koutetsu."

-Kotetsu is our first brand, which was created by continuing to pursue functional beauty in all aspects of the material, shape, and ease of use.
-Aiming to create a knife that cuts just the way you want it to, we thoroughly eliminated all unnecessary elements, and Kotetsu was born.
+Kotetsu is our first brand, created through a continuous pursuit of functional beauty in all aspects of material, shape, and ease of use.
+Aiming to create a knife that cuts as desired, Kotetsu was born as a result of thoroughly eliminating waste.

-The Kotetsu Type 3 has a cutting style appearance that is closer to that of an ordinary kitchen knife.
-Stainless steel knives are resistant to rust, and are easy to maintain and very easy to use at home, but some discerning craftsmen prefer carbon steel knives, and this is the knife for them.
+The Kotetsu Type 3 has a cutting-type appearance that is closer to that of a regular kitchen knife.
+Stainless steel knives are resistant to rust, and are easy to maintain and use at home, but some discerning craftsmen prefer carbon steel knives, and this is the knife for them.

 What is Aogami Super Steel?

-It is one of the Yasugi steels produced by Hitachi Metals, and while Aogami steel and Shirogami steel are often used for blades, Aogami Super Steel is the most expensive and is said to be the pinnacle of steel.
-It is a popular steel material that has excellent toughness, hardness, and wear resistance, and is comparable in hardness to high-speed stainless steel.
+This is one of the Yasugi steels produced by Hitachi Metals.
+While blue paper steel and white paper steel are commonly used for blades, blue paper super steel is the most expensive and is said to be the pinnacle of steel.
+It is a popular steel material with excellent toughness, hardness, and wear resistance, rivaling that of high-speed stainless steel.